Home

 articles/ncomms2898

-Watch below a video of William R. Jacobs Jr., a professor of Microbiology and Immunology and Professor of Genetics at Albert Einstein College of Medicine in The Bronx, New York.
-Professor Jacobs is very much part of the medical-scientific establishment, and thus immune to accusations of any kind of quackery.
+The study is promoted on the Internet with a video, quoted below, featuring William R. Jacobs Jr., a professor of Microbiology and Immunology and Professor of Genetics at Albert Einstein College of Medicine in The Bronx, New York.
+Professor Jacobs is listed as co-author of the study, in last place.
+It indicates that the study may have been done by his doctoral students.

 The original location of the video is on Youtube.